About Rock County

 Arrest Records

-Arrest records in Rock County are maintained by the Rock County Sheriff's Office and the various municipal police departments within the county.
+Arrest records in Rock County are maintained by Rock County Sheriff's Office and the various municipal police departments within Rock County.
 Residents and attorneys can request arrest records by contacting the specific law enforcement agency involved in the arrest.
 These records typically include the individual's personal information, charges, and arrest details.
-Wisconsin's public records law, known as the Wisconsin Open Records Law, governs the accessibility of these records, ensuring transparency and public access to governmental documents.
+Wisconsin's public records law, known as the Wisconsin Open Records Law, governs the accessibility of these records, for public access and public access to governmental documents.

 Jail & Inmate Records